true-hindsight/long-overdue-justice/README.md

 # Long Overdue Justice
-Publicly viewable content about grievous legal conflicts arising from inauthentic and harmful university programs in North America
+Publicly viewable content about grievous legal conflicts arising from inauthentic and harmful university programs in North America.

+## Note

+- The word "civilian(s)" in this documentation, means "unarmed civilian(s)."

 ## Table of Contents
 <div id="user-content-toc">